Mimas-Tech/address-tracker/docs/store-listing.md

 > Address Tracker builds the list before you need it.
 Enter your address once, then browse normally.
 When a page you visit shows your address, that site is added to a private list on your device.
 By the time you move, the checklist already exists.
 >
 > How it works:
-> - Enter your current address
+> - Enter your current address (Australian address formats — states, postcodes and street abbreviations — are what the matcher understands in v1)
 > - Browse as usual.
 When a new site shows your address, a small prompt on the page asks whether to save it — or exclude that page, the whole domain, or a URL prefix.
 Prefer silence?
 Turn the prompt off in Settings and sites are recorded automatically.
 > - When you move, enter the new address.
 Every recorded site becomes an item on your checklist.
 > - Work through the list.
 While a page still shows the old address, a small banner reminds you and gives you the new address to copy.
 When the new address appears on the page, the item is marked done.